 Envisioned for both military and civilian applications, the development of the ICARUS technology is envisioned to have a large impact on the way packages are delivered to teams in difficult to access areas, and will lessen the environmental impact of current aerial delivery methods.

 "This project represents an important win for DZYNE Technologies, and demonstrates yet again that we are a provider of choice for innovative Unmanned Aircraft Systems,” said Darrell Gillette, DZYNE President and CEO.

 For more information on the DARPA ICARUS program click: http://www.darpa.mil/program/inbound-controlled-air-reasonable-unrecoverable-systems

-DZYNE Technologies Incorporated (DZYNE), an employee-owned corporation, is a developer of smart systems, including manned and unmanned vehicles and analytic systems.
+DZYNE Technologies Incorporated (DZYNE) is a developer of smart systems, including manned and unmanned vehicles and analytic systems.
 DZYNE’s world-class team employs state-of-the-art design methodologies and production processes that result in highly efficient systems developed on very compressed timelines.
-DZYNE is headquartered in Tucson, Arizona with two design centers: Vehicle DZYNE Studio in Irvine, California and DZYNE Analytic Systems in Fairfax, Virginia, and DZYNE Technical Services in Tucson, Arizona.
+DZYNE is headquartered in Tucson, Arizona with three divisions: the Vehicle DZYNE Studio in Irvine, California, DZYNE Analytic Systems in Fairfax, Virginia, and DZYNE Technical Services in Tucson, Arizona.